 Belgium Cyprus Denmark Hungary Ireland Luxembourg There is a flat fee of EUR 25.
 Registration of a limited company is subject to a registration fee of EUR 102 plus capital duty of 0.6% of the authorised capital and of any subsequent increases in authorised capital.
+An annual company maintenance fee of €350 is payable to the Registrar of Companies.
 Exemptions All contributions with regard to a merger or reorganization are exempt.
 This also applies where non-EU member states are involved.
+Dormant companies and certain others are exempt from the company maintenance fee.
 There is no capital contribution tax in Denmark in connection with subscription for shares.
 There is no capital tax in Hungary.
 Stamp duty is levied on the registration of a company in the Company Register and on any changes made to the data so registered.
-Stamp duty is, for instance, levied in an amount of: • HUF 100,000 (EUR:HUF, 1:271.74 per 21/1/10.) in the case of the registration of a private stock company or a limited liability company; • HUF 600,000 in the case of registration of a public stock company or a European Company; • HUF 100,000 in the case of the registration of any other entity with legal personality; • HUF 50,000 in the case of the registration of a branch office, and • HUF 50,000 in the case of the registering a representative office.
+Stamp duty is, for instance, levied in an amount of: HUF 100,000 in the case of the registration of a private stock company or a limited liability company; HUF 600,000 in the case of registration of a public stock company or a European Company; HUF 100,000 in the case of the registration of any other entity with legal personality; HUF 50,000 in the case of the registration of a branch office, and HUF 50,000 in the case of the registering a representative office.
 If the registered capital of the company is amended, the stamp duty is levied at 40% of the above amount due upon the incorporation of the company (see above).
 There is no capital contribution tax in Ireland in connection with subscription for shares.
 There is no tax on capital contributions in Luxembourg.